>

 I heard this from the Coppers and Louis Killen in the early days.
 I still can’t resist this one and often sing it on gigs when I’m feeling sentimental.

 In 1971 in Edinburgh, Andrew Cronshaw recorded June Tabor singing The Week Before Easter a cappella with lyrics very similar to those of Shirley Collins.
-This recording was finally published in 2005 on the June Tabor anthology Always.
+This recording was published in 2005 on June’s Topic anthology Always and was included as a bonus track on the 2019 CD reissue of her Topic album Airs and Graces.

 Dave Burland sang The False Bride in 1972 on his eponymous Trailer album, Dave Burland.